spectraphilic/wasp_sketches/docs/sensors.md

 the transformation needed to convert the float to an integer.

-Unfortunately sometimes the specification does not have this data (e.g. air temperature in DS-2 and Atmos), or worse, the data in the specification is wrong (e.g. tilt in the Atmos).
+Unfortunately sometimes the specification does not have this data (e.g. air temperature in DS-2 and Atmos-22), or worse, the data in the specification is wrong (e.g. tilt in the Atmos-22).

 We prefer signed over unsigned integers, even when the value cannot be negative, unless using an unsigned allows us to reduce the frame size.